Skip to Main Content

 A Proposition Built on Restraint

-We're Smart® recognition that Polichinelle has earned is specific in its framing.
-The organization, which tracks restaurants placing vegetables at the center of their cooking, noted that every seasonal vegetable grown in the region appears in one of the dishes, that preparations remain simple and recognizable, and that the result is flavor without pretension.
+Polichinelle's recognition is specific in its framing.
+It notes that seasonal regional vegetables appear throughout the menu and that preparations remain simple and recognizable.
 That last point is the editorial crux.
 Plenty of Paris restaurants use restraint as an aesthetic posture while maintaining elaborate technique underneath.
 Here the restraint appears to be structural: the cooking does not reach for complexity as its default register.

 That places Polichinelle in an interesting position relative to the direction plant-based fine dining has taken in France.
 Houses like Arpège, Alain Passard's long-running argument for vegetables as serious culinary subject, have spent decades refining technique around produce.
 The proposition at Polichinelle is different: recognizability over refinement, directness over transformation.
 Whether that reads as a philosophy or simply as a practical kitchen style is a question the dining room can answer more precisely than any written description.